 Aesthetics or functionality?

-In order to choose the right chandelier, it is also necessary to observe a few small technical details.
-Depending on the square footage of a room, the diameter – or in any case the width – of the diffuser varies: for rooms between 10 and 15 m2 it is advisable to opt for a diameter between 30 and 45 cm; for larger rooms it is better to choose larger diffusers, up to 60 cm in diameter.
+To choose the right chandelier, it is also necessary to follow some small technical tips.
+Depending on the square footage of a room, the diameter – or in any case the width – of the diffuser varies: for a room between 10 and 15 m2 it is recommended to opt for a diameter between 30 and 45 cm; for larger rooms it is better to choose larger diffusers, up to 60 cm in diameter.

-The height at which the chandelier should be positioned must also be taken into consideration, depending on the height of the ceiling and the area of the room in which it is placed: to illuminate the entire room, the chandelier must be placed at least 2.15 m above the floor; if it is placed on top of a table, it can go down to a maximum of 1.60 m from the floor.
+Furthermore, it is necessary to take into account the height at which to position the chandelier, depending on the height of the ceiling and the area of the room where it is located: to illuminate the entire room, the chandelier must be placed at least 2.15 m from the ground; however, if it is placed above a table, it can go down to a maximum of 1.60 m from the ground.